-The COVID-19 virus presents a sudden, severe threat for transit agencies across the country.
-During this crisis, TransitCenter will be shifting our focus to the specific challenges posed by the pandemic.
+The COVID-19 pandemic presents a sudden, severe threat for transit agencies across the country.
+During this crisis, TransitCenter will be shifting our focus to the specific challenges posed by the virus.

 As a private foundation, TransitCenter cannot advocate for specific legislation to address the shortfalls agencies will soon face as ridership and dedicated tax revenue decline.
 What we will do is raise awareness of the new problems agencies are dealing with and share best practices to help agencies learn from one another.